Llgaay gwii sdiihlda: Restoring Balance Project

-The eradication will take place between March and July 2017.
-Restoring Balance will build on the previous good work of SGin Xaana Sdiihltl’lxa (Night Birds Returning) and Yahguudang dlljuu (A Respectful Act) to restore the flora and fauna of some of the islands in Juan Perez Sound.
-Deer culls will also take place along the southern shore of nearby Lyell Island to reduce the likelihood of migration over to project islands.
+The eradication took place between March and July 2017.
+Restoring Balance has built on the previous good work of SGin Xaana Sdiihltl’lxa (Night Birds Returning) and Yahguudang dlljuu (A Respectful Act) to restore the flora and fauna of some of the islands in Juan Perez Sound.
+Deer culls have taken place along the southern shore of nearby Lyell Island to reduce the likelihood of migration over to project islands.

-Llgaay gwii sdiihlda is one of the Parks Canada Agency’s Conservation and Restoration (CoRe) initiatives which aim to restore ecological integrity to nationally protected areas across Canada.
-Restoring Balance is a large and complex project requiring both traditional Haida knowledge, local skills and international expertise.
-Partnership between the Haida Nation, Parks Canada and a number of international invasive species experts will be key to the success of Restoring Balance.
+Llgaay gwii sdiihlda is one of the Parks Canada Agency’s Conservation and Restoration (CoRe) initiatives which aimed to restore ecological integrity to nationally protected areas across Canada.
+Restoring Balance was a large and complex project requiring both traditional Haida knowledge, local skills and international expertise.

 The main partner in all these projects is the Council of the Haida Nation as co-operative management partners of Gwaii Haanas.